zzhangjii/learning-library/workshops/on-prem-wls-to-accs/Intro-Instructor-Led.md

-# WLS On-Prem to ACCS Workshop
+# On-prem Weblogic migration to Cloud Workshop

 ## IMPORTANT: How to prepare for this workshop